Fingertech-Brasil/nbiobsp-native-web-extension/README.md

 ## Development Requirements

-- `eNBioBSP SDK` you can get it from `https://suporte.fingertech.com.br/portal-do-desenvolvedor/`
+- `eNBioBSP SDK` you can get the latest version from `https://suporte.fingertech.com.br/portal-do-desenvolvedor/`
 - `gcc` compiler like `mingw` and `cmake` (build native app)
 - `nsis` (installer)
 - `nodejs` (for extension)